 There has been a growing body of work on the issue of policy tourism.
-This work has explored the ways in which policy tourism – in particular the tourism linked to study tours and conferences – operates in particular policymaking fields.
-This work, in turn, has explored the ways in which policy tourism is linked to policy mobilities – or put another way, how study tours and conferences shape the circulation of policy models and expertise between places.
+This work has explored the ways in which policy tourism – in particular the tourism linked to study tours, conferences and award ceremonies – operates in particular policymaking fields.
+This work, in turn, has explored the ways in which policy tourism is linked to policy mobilities – or put another way, how study tours, conferences and award ceremonies shape the circulation of policy models and expertise between places.

 Below are studies on policy tourism by members of the IUF Collective on policy tourism:

 Cook, I. R. and Andersson, I. (2018) Tour guides and the hosting of policy tourism: Show and tell in Vällingby and Växjö.
 In Andersson, I. (ed.)
 Globala Flöden och Lokala Praktiker – Policymobilitet i Tid och Rum (Årsboken Ymer 138).
 Stockholm: Svenska Sällskapet för Antropologi och Geografi: 111-132. [free version here written in English]

 Montero, S. (2017) Study tours and inter-city learning: Moblizing Bogotá‘s transportation policies in Guadalajara.
 Environment and Planning A 49 (2): 332-350. [official version here]

 Cook, I. R., Ward, S. V. and Ward, K. (2015) Post-war planning and policy tourism: The international study tours of the Town and Country Planning Association 1947-1961.
 Planning Theory and Practice 16 (2): 184-205. [free version here, official version here]